wmodes/blackrockstation/README.md

 ### Signal Network

+The signal network will allow the various controllers to talk with each other and coordinate events.

+- Looking for dead simplicity, and robustness under harsh conditions
 -   OSC has worked well in the past
 -   Apparently MQTT is a thing and requires a Broker
 - Brandon tells us that gRPI is good